-It is well known fact that literature has universal appeal but representation of culture and people of class is something that can never be underestimated when a poet writes poetry.
-Geoffrey Chaucer was first who wrote something in English literature.
+It is well-known fact that literature has universal appeal but a representation of culture and people of the class is something that can never be underestimated when a poet writes poetry.
+Geoffrey Chaucer was the first who wrote something in English literature.
 Like other writers and poets, his poetry also sheds light on different classes of his era.
 Every poet in one way or the other represents his own age in fiction.
-For instance, Alexander Pope wrote on follies of his fellow people and represented eighteenth century aristocratic society of England in “Rape of the Lock”.
-Likewise, Geoffrey Chaucer also wrote about people of his own age due to which he becomes their representative.
+For instance, Alexander Pope wrote about the follies of his fellow people and represented the eighteenth-century aristocratic society of England in “Rape of the Lock”.
+Likewise, Geoffrey Chaucer also wrote about people of his own age and he becomes their representative.

 French once wrote:

 In his [Chaucer’s] poetry we find the essential spirit both of the age that was passing and of the age that was to come.French

 According to him, Chaucer’s poetry represents two ages; his own age and the age that was to come.
 We must agree that he is true to the extent that we find the essential spirit of the age in which Chaucer was living.
 “The Prologue to the Canterbury Tales” is a remarkable example of it.
 As regards the upcoming age, it is already said that literature has a universal appeal.

 Geoffrey Chaucer belongs to the medieval era and can only be called representative of his age if we find a genial representation of the life of medieval times in his poetry.
 Two elements of Chaucer’s work are amusing and keep his work fresh.
 The first one is that he was a good storyteller.
 Secondly, his imagery is realistic.
 It is because Geoffrey Chaucer is representative of his age and he has introduced real people to us.
 He presents every class of his society.
 However, he missed two classes.
 The elite class of kings and the extremely low class of beggars.